eBay/bascomtask/README.md

 assuming it arrives as the last argument for task 12.
 The result is now available to return to the original green thread caller.

-## Initiation and Termination of Tasks
+### Options for Task Initiation
 As in the previous examples, a task method is activated when its value is retrieved through a _get()_ call.
 Activating a task method activates all its predecessors, recursively, if they have not already been activated.
 Activation can also be done independently of retrieving a value by calling _execute()_ on an Orchestrator.
-This can be useful in the following scenarios:
+That call can be useful in the following scenarios:

 * For activating multiple tasks at once (_execute()_ takes a vararg list of CompletableFutures).
 If, for example, you